OvercastCommunity/MapPools/set-next.md

 Set Next
 -------

-> Fun maps that are loaded but not in any pool because they don't really fit
+> Maps that are loaded but not in any pool because they don't really fit.
+Can be set next.

-# Maps
+# List of Maps

 | Map Name              | Players   | Teams     | Pool      |
 | --------------------- |:---------:|:---------:| --------- |